R-Morgan/NGramCrackers/README.md

 tools available are not cross-platform.

-Unfortunately, many of the most well-known programmes in my AppLing circles are [non-Free]( https://www.gnu.org/philosophy/free-sw.html), which is not the same as *gratis*.
+Unfortunately, many of the most well-known programmes in my AppLing circles are proprietary.
 This is to say that the copyright holders have likely not published the source code -- or if they have, without the freedom to modify and distribute the source code.
+However, I prefer to use Free( https://www.gnu.org/philosophy/free-sw.html), software.
+Free, though, is not the same as *gratis*.
+Free software is that for which the source code is available and modifiable.
+While Free software is often gratis, it need not be.

 Publishing source code and permitting modification and redistribution has several advantages over the proprietary model.
 First, others can study the